google-research/google-research/smu/query_sqlite.md

 --output_format sdf_opt
 ```

-Find the records for a bunch of conformer ids and send the output to a file
+Find the records for a bunch of molecule ids and send the output to a file
 ```
 python -m smu.query_sqlite \
 --input_sqlite 20220128_complete.sqlite \